Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Words like "fun" might be a sign that they have trouble being serious when needed.

-Most kids only need a bath once or twice a week anyway, so it's not a huge deal if the answer is no. But it would be nice to have it all done for you if the babysitter is going to be there on bath night and they're willing to help out.
+Most children only need a bath once or twice a week anyway, so it's not a huge deal if the answer is no. But it would be nice to have it all done for you if the babysitter is going to be there on bath night and they're willing to help out.

 The more engaging of activities that your babysitter is willing to do with your child the better.
-Plus it shows a lot of confidence that they're willing to go out in public with your kid and not worry about losing them.
+Plus it shows a lot of confidence that they're willing to go out in public with your child and not worry about losing them.

 You likely already asked about discipline in general, but here is a chance to get some real examples of what they'd do.